 - Keep the sensor clean at all times.
 Clean the sensor with a soft cloth so you do not mark or damage them. - Do not subject the sensor or surrounding area to a strong impact.
 If the sensor moves even slightly off position, the system may malfunction.
-If the sensor or surrounding area is subject to a strong impact, always have the area inspected and adjusted by a Toyota dealer. - Do not disassemble the sensor. - Do not attach accessories or stickers to the sensor, surrounding area. - Do not modify or paint the sensor. - Do not replace them with non-genuine parts.
+If the sensor or surrounding area is subject to a strong impact, always have the area inspected and adjusted by a Toyota dealer. - Do not disassemble the sensor. - Do not attach accessories or stickers to the sensor, surrounding area. - Do not modify or paint the sensor. - If the laser radar sensor needs to be replaced, contact your Toyota dealer.